-The Open Justice Centre’s Law Clinic, which offers free online legal advice led by OU students supervised by qualified solicitors, has been shortlisted in the LawWorks Annual Pro Bono Awards.
-Named as a finalist in the ‘Best new pro bono activity’ category, the winners will be announced at the Law Society in London on Monday 3 December.
+The Open Justice Centre’s Law Clinic, which offers free online legal advice led by OU students supervised by qualified solicitors, was highly commended in the LawWorks Annual Pro Bono Awards.
+They received their award in the ‘Best new pro bono activity’ category at the award ceremony at the Law Society in London on Monday 3 December.

-The awards evening is being hosted by the BBC’s Legal Affairs Correspondent, former barrister Clive Coleman.
-A vocal and successful campaigner for social justice, Tottenham MP David Lammy, is delivering the annual lecture.
+The awards evening was hosted the radio and television presenter, producer and writer, Matthew Stadlen.
+A vocal and successful campaigner for social justice, Tottenham MP David Lammy, delivered the annual lecture.
 He has led the campaign for the ‘Windrush generation’ to be granted British citizenship and paid compensation, while also being at the forefront of the fight for justice for the Grenfell Tower fire families.

 LawWorks is a charity committed to enabling access to justice through free legal advice.
-The judging panel for the awards, sponsored by Lexis Nexis, included Adele Edwin-Lamerton (Chair, Junior Lawyers Division), the Counsel General for Wales (Jeremy Miles AM), Chris Minnoch (Operations Director, Legal Aid Practitioners Group), Dame Janet Smith (Trustee, Access to Justice Foundation) and Paul Rogerson (Editor-in-chief, Law Society Gazette).
+The judging panel for the awards, sponsored by Lexis Nexis, included Adele Edwin-Lamerton (Chair, Junior Lawyers Division), Jeremy Miles AM (the Counsel General for Wales), Chris Minnoch (Operations Director, Legal Aid Practitioners Group), Dame Janet Smith (Trustee, Access to Justice Foundation) and Paul Rogerson (Editor-in-chief, Law Society Gazette).

 Updated Dec 2018 following the awards ceremony.